mxagar/generative_ai_udacity/06_RAGs_DeepDive/02_Azure_LLMs/README.md

 **Important source: [Retrieval-Augmented Generation (RAG) - Bea Stollnitz](https://bea.stollnitz.com/blog/rag/).
 It shows how to create a RAG application on Azure.**

+**This section is very important, bevcause in its notebook a basic RAG application is built using Azure Services.**

 The section code is from Alfredo Deza's repository [alfredodeza/azure-rag](https://github.com/alfredodeza/azure-rag), and it's added as a submodule.

 ```bash